Guoba cuisine: History

-Guoba Cuisine is generally accepted to share a history of over 300 years till now.
-However, there is no concrete conclusion due to a lack of rigorous research.
-The stories recorded in Guidance of Local Specialty in Tianjin and Tianjin Folkways, include tales such as the examiners who passed Tianjin for the imperial civil examinations in Beijing who brought this snack to Tianjin and Qianlong and an emperor in Chinese Qing Dynasty who honored this snack with such a name.
-But these accounts are much more like folktales.
-According to General Record of Tianjin-part2: Business Record, many people from Shandong province, China, landed in Tianjin to make a living in the early years.
-They ground the mung bean and rice together into pastes with the levigator and then used the pastes to make mung bean pancakes.
-The mung bean pancakes were cut into pieces shaped like salix leaves, the so-called "Guoba"("Gaba" in Tianjin dialect).
-The peddlers carried buckets of pre-made thick gravy and hawked along the streets and lanes.
-For sale, they stir the Guoba into the pre-made thick gravy added with condiments.
-Such a kind of snack functions both as congee and staple food, so it is widely welcomed by the masses.
-During the Kangxi Period of the Qing Dynasty, the litterateur Pu Songling's Ode to Pancake also described how Shandong people made pancake soup, which to some extent provides proof for this point of view.
-Some others also thought that Guoba Cuisine originates from Dfulai, while Dafulai's cooking techniques of Guoba Cuisine had it sourced from the "Zhang's Pancake Store" owned by the couple Zhang Lan and Guo Ba in the 22nd year of the Qianlong Period (1757).
+Guoba cuisine is thought to have a history of over 300 years, but research is sketchy.
+Stories in Guidance of Local Specialty in Tianjin and Tianjin Folkways include accounts of examiners who passed Tianjin in the imperial civil examinations in Beijing who brought the dish to Tianjin, and the Qianlong Emperor in the Qing dynasty reportedly gave it its name.
+According to General Record of Tianjin-part2: Business Record, many people from Shandong province moved to Tianjin for work.
+They mung beans and rice into pastes, and used the pastes to make mung-bean pancakes.
+The pancakes were cut into pieces shaped like willow leaves, which were called "Guoba" ("Gaba" in the Tianjin dialect).
+Peddlers carried buckets of thick gravy, and sold pancakes and gravy on the street with condiments.
+The porridge-like dish became a staple food.
+During the Qing dynasty's Kangxi period, Pu Songling's "Ode to Pancake" described how the Shandong people made pancake porridge.
+Guoba cuisine may have originated in Dafulai; its cooking techniques were sourced from Zhang's Pancake Store, owned by Zhang Lan and Guo Ba in the 22nd year of the Qianlong period (1757).